Xabia598/Linux-Discord-Updater/README.md

 Take care that, if you have Discord running at the moment, it will close and you will have to open it again after updating it.

-# How do I make it a terminal command
+# How do I make it a shell command

 ## Via alias

 It's easy, you just need to create a folder with whatever name and enter (as root) on the terminal this little command:

 ```sh